 Make sure that your medical records include all specific limitations your doctor places on your activities, as well as all daily activities that are affected by your neuropathy.
 Limitations should be very specific, and should include any limits on standing, walking and lifting.

-Neuropathy and Your Ability to Perform Sedentary Work
+Does Neuropathy Affect Your Ability to Perform Sedentary Work?

 Peripheral neuropathy sufferers are often incapable of performing even sedentary work.
 Besides the fact that nerve damage can cause sitting for long periods of time to be very painful, the condition often affects fine motor skills, making it impossible to do many of the tasks required in sedentary jobs.